 - Placement Examinations in Music Theory and Music History

 - Refunds and Cancellations

 - Summers-Only Status is Not Available in Other Majors

 Summer courses are taught by Eastman faculty and by invited guests from around the world.
 Some courses and institutes may be taught by advanced graduate students with a special expertise in a particular area of study.

 Scheduling of Summer Courses

 Summer collegiate courses are offered in a variety of formats; some are three weeks in length (ex.
-Summer-Only Music Education program), but most are six weeks in length.
+Summers-Only Music Education program), but most are six weeks in length.
 Consult the Summer@Eastman website or contact the Summer@Eastman office to determine the combination of classes that will be possible.
 In general, a full load in the summer session should not exceed seven credits; however, the specific schedule of class times may allow more than this.

 Summer academic advisers are available to assist with the organization of your summer program, and students should consult them about choices whenever possible.

 Students who are currently in Eastman degree programs should confer with their regular advisers during the spring semester to determine the most appropriate courses to fulfill degree requirements.
-For special students, contact Dr. Sylvie Beaudette, Summer@Eastman director, at (585) 274-1415 or firstname.lastname@example.org.
+For special students, contact Dr. Sylvie Beaudette, Summer@Eastman Director, at (585) 274-1415 or firstname.lastname@example.org.

 Transfer of credits